AluciTech/aluci-label/AI_USAGE.md

 ### Brainstorming & Research

 * [ ] **Idea Generation:** Exploring feature sets or solving specific logical hurdles.
-* [ ] **Research:** Summarizing technical papers or library documentation.
+* [X] **Research:** Summarizing technical papers or library documentation.

 ## Human Oversight & Ethics

-*By checking these boxes, the contributors confirm the following standards:*

-* [ ] **Human-in-the-loop:** All AI-generated code and content has been manually reviewed, tested, and validated by a human contributor.
+* [X] **Human-in-the-loop:** All AI-generated code and content has been manually reviewed, tested, and validated by a human contributor.
-* [ ] **License Compliance:** We have ensured that the AI output does not violate any third-party licenses or copyright standards.
+* [X] **License Compliance:** We have ensured that the AI output does not violate any third-party licenses or copyright standards.
-* [ ] **Responsibility:** The human authors remain fully responsible for any errors, security vulnerabilities, or biases introduced by AI tools.
+* [X] **Responsibility:** The human authors remain fully responsible for any errors, security vulnerabilities, or biases introduced by AI tools.